 Compared to other U.S. cities like New York, San Francisco or Chicago, L.A. has few must-do sights, which helps to take some pressure off.
 Families can pick and choose activities based on interests and ages to create a diverse 72-hour itinerary that could easily be stretched to a week or even two if you add in some of the nearby theme parks.

 Regardless of age, most visitors to La La Land look forward to some restorative beach time — that combination of sunshine, sand in your toes and water never grows old!
 And with 75 miles of coastline stretching from Malibu down to Long Beach, there’s a fair share of beaches to choose from.

-Malibu’s Zuma Beach and Leo Carrillo State Beach feel especially dramatic with rock formations, but Santa Monica and Venice beaches remain the most popular.
+Malibu’s Zuma Beach and Leo Carrillo State Beach (pictured above) feel especially dramatic with rock formations, but Santa Monica and Venice beaches remain the most popular.
 With its carnival-like atmosphere and small amusement park, the Santa Monica Pier is a favorite of families.
 The historic carousel along the pier, which allows riders to catch glimpses of the boardwalk and shoreline, is especially fun.
 Older kids may like renting bikes and cruising along the beach paths as well.